 This article will take 9 minutes to read.

-What do you do when you don’t know what to do?
+What do when you don’t know what to do?
 Even worse: What do you do when people are paying you to do things, and expect you to do things, but you don’t know what to do?
 Are you in a brand new domain?
 A brand new type of business or a completely new role?
 What about if you’re in a completely new industry?

 A few caveats before getting started: